To learn more about our services and what we can do for you, or to make an appointment, call us today!

 Sleep hygiene measures are an important foundation for all patients and may be all that is needed for some.
 These recommendations center around developing routines for sleep that are inducive to making sound sleep more predictable.
 Key components of good sleep hygiene are listed in the prior section concerning Snoring and Sleep Apnea.

-Because sleep is a daily phenomenon, it is difficult for many patients to be aware and accurate about their sleep quality and quantity.
-As with any chronic behavior, many people accept their sleep as normal irrespective of abnormal features.
+Because sleep is a daily, subconcious phenomenon, it is difficult for many patients to be aware and accurate about their sleep quality and quantity.
+As with any chronic behavior, many people accept their sleep as normal, irrespective of abnormal features.
 Frequent urination is the most obvious example.
 Many people awaken and can urinate, so they assume they have awakened because of this need.
-However, for many people, they awake for other subconscious reasons and because they can urinate, a faulty association is made.
+However, for many people, they wake for other subconscious reasons and because they can urinate, a faulty causative association is made.
 For nearly all of such patients in my practice, if given a hypnotic agent, they sleep through the night without wetting the bed.

 In many OSA patients, hypnotic medications are needed to allow the oral appliance to be successful.
-If one can sleep through the night, not experience jaw pain and keep the appliance in place, then a hypnotic medication is not needed.
+If one can sleep through the night, not experience jaw pain, and keep the appliance in place, then a hypnotic medication is not needed.
 However, if patients have trouble sleeping with the appliance or are going to take the appliance out if they reach a certain level of awareness during sleep, then a hypnotic agent is the only means of prevention.
-Similarly, if patients experience morning jaw pain or TMD symptoms with sleep apnea appliances, prevention may require the use of a hypnotic agent.
+Similarly, if patients experience morning jaw pain or TMD symptoms with sleep apnea appliances, prevention may require the use of a hypnotic agent, anti-inflammatory agents, or a combination.
 Such patients' jaws are either unable to tolerate being held in a forward position or patients' bruxism creates pain because of the restricted jaw movement with the sleep apnea appliances.